linuxhw/SMART/SSD/Corsair/README.md

 Corsair Solid State Drives
 ==========================

-This is a list of all tested Corsair solid state drive models and their ratings.
+This is a list of all tested Corsair solid state drive models and their MTBFs.
 See more info on reliability test in the [README](https://github.com/linuxhw/SMART).

 Contents